 The Coffee Lover’s Guide to High-Caliber Coffee Shops in Nashville, TN

 There is plenty to love about Nashville, Tennessee.
 It sports one of the best live music scenes in the country.
 It is home to the Predator’s—last year’s championship NHL hockey team.
-It has arguably the best barbeque in the south (don’t you dare say that to a Texan).
+It has arguably the best barbeque in the south (but don’t you dare say that to a Texan).
 And, its late night bar scene is about as wild as wild gets.

 But, we aren’t going to talk about any of those things today.
 Nope.
 Instead, we are going to discuss something less appreciated in the great city of Nashville—the coffee culture.